 however been discovered due to their passing in front of the star and slightly

 reducing the light flux received at Earth.
 This is known as the transit method,

-and it is what was used at ULO to gain comprehensive orbital information from
+and it is what was used at UCLO to gain comprehensive orbital information from

 four planets, and partial details of several others.

 One of the most important requirements in extrasolar astronomy is a large

 dataset.
 The more transits that are recorded, the more statistically